Sundhnúkagígar eruptions Reykjanes

 2024 Grindavík state of emergency and eruptions

-Update November 2024: The sixth eruption at the Sundhnúkagígar crater row started on 22 August and finished on 5 September.
-The area around Grindavík and the Sundhnúkagígar eruption site remains closed.
+Update December 2024: The seventh eruption at the Sundhnúkagígar crater row started on 20 November 2024 and finished on 8 December.
+The area around the Sundhnúkagígar eruption site remains closed.
 Volcanic unrest and land uplift continues in the Svartsengi area north of Grindavík.
 This could lead to yet another eruption or dike intrusion in the coming months.
 Veður (the Icelandic Met Office) gives frequent updates on the current situation.

 The Sundhnúkagígar eruption near Grindavík on 16 March 2024.
 Photo: Almannavarnir.